HadoukenIO/js-adapter/tutorials/Window.EventEmitter.md

 ```

 #### will-resize
 Generated when a window is resized by the user.
 For use with monitor scaling that is not 100%.
 Bounds are given in physical pixels (not adjusted for monitor scale factor).
+The event will fire when a user resize is blocked by window options such as maxWidth or minHeight but not if the window is not resizable.
 ```js
 //This response has the following shape:
 {